TwelveIterationMods/balm-docs/docs/configuration/index.md

 The resulting TOML files are identical in both format and naming.
 However, Fabric uses the `StringRepresentable` of an enum for values while Neo/Forge use the enum's name (ignore-case).

 :::warning[Supported Config Types]
-Note that only the config types `common` and `client` are supported across all three mod loaders.
+Note that only the config types `common`, `client` and `server` are supported across all three mod loaders.

 While the Fabric runtime supports custom types as well, using them is not recommended unless you are building a mod exclusively for Fabric (they will crash on Neo/Forge).
 :::